 Lisbon has received a lot of attention in the press lately, having been named at the top of many “must see” destination lists.
 With year round moderate temperatures, a thriving arts scene, and welcoming locals, it’s easy to see why the city enchants visitors.
 Three days are not enough time to do the city justice, but sometimes it will have to do.
-Here’s how to have the perfect weekend in Lisbon.
+Here’s how to have the perfect weekend in Lisbon with kids.

 Lisbon is commonly referred to as the “City of Seven Hills”, which means there are high and low points throughout the city.
 In some of the older districts, expect to find cobblestones and uneven pavement.

 The city is divided into districts.
 The main tourist ones are: Baixa, Chiado, Bairro Alto, Alfama, and Belém.
 It’s best to focus on a particular district and its attractions for part of the day instead of moving all over the city.

 Belém is known as the launching point for Vasco de Gama’s famous expeditions, but it is equally renowned for the pasteis de nata (custard tarts) of Pastéis de Belém, one of the traditional Portuguese foods.
 The original shop opened in 1837 next to the Jerónimos Monastery to raise funds for clergy and workers since the convents and monasteries were shut down during the 1820 revolution.